rodricios/rodricios.github.io/_posts/2015-05-16-data-extraction-in-10-lines-of-python.md

 image: https://i.imgur.com/mTnYI6y.jpg
 tags: [algorithm, data-extraction, Python]
 categories: [Python, Reddit, Data Extraction]
-excerpt: "For once, there's too many smart people working on this data extraction problem.
-Can it be 'solved'?
+excerpt: "Can the data extraction problem be solved in 10 lines of Python?
 Read and find out!"
 ---

 *[Libextract](https://github.com/datalib/libextract) - extract data from the web (a Python implementation of this work)*.